qbarbosa/PulseEffects-Presets/README.md

 Preset Details:

 1. `HyperX Cloud II` - This preset has been designed to be used with my headset (HyperX Cloud II).
-It enriches the basses without adding the rest of the spectrum, and adds a bit of stereo effect to open up the sound.
+It enriches the basses without hiding the rest of the spectrum, and adds a bit of stereo effect to open up the sound.

 ## Installation